Urbana High School (Illinois)

-Urbana High School is the only public high school in Urbana, Illinois and was established in 1872.
+Urbana High School is a public high school in Urbana, Illinois that was established in 1872.

 History

 Urbana High School's current building was built in 1914.
 It was designed by architect Joseph Royer who also designed many other buildings in the area including the Urbana Free Library and the Champaign County Court House.
 The architecture of Urbana High School is of the Tudor style, defined primarily by the towers over the main entrance and the flattened point arches over the doors.

 An addition was built in 1916 which included a gymnasium and swimming pool.
 Due to increasing enrollment, further additions were built in 1955 and 1965.

 In 1988, an enclosed athletic area was added while the old gymnasium/pool wing was converted into classrooms.
 The entire building was also renovated to meet safety codes.
 During the renovation, areas that had been sealed off during previous construction revealed graffiti dating back to around the 1950s.

 The Urbana Park District Indoor Aquatic Center was built in 2003.
 Being adjoined to Urbana High School, it brings the building to its current state.

 Beginning in 2011, the Urbana School District (USD) #116 began construction on several projects to update the older facilities.
 The school demolished its football and soccer fields in the spring of 2011 and combined them into a new state-of-the-art football/soccer field with artificial turf and several bleachers.
 It was called the Urbana Tigers Athletic Complex and the project cost an estimated $4.3 million.
 Cobb Memorial Auditorium underwent a complete renovation in 2012 which restored and reincorporated the historical features of its earlier design.
 Its estimated cost was $4.6 million.
 Additional improvements to the facilities were finalized at the end of 2012.